-Social networking doesn't just allow you to connect with your audience, but it also can be a great tool for networking with others who can help you build your business.
+Social media doesn't just allow you to connect with your audience, but it also can be a great tool for networking with others who can help you build your business.

 While social networks offer a fantastic way to market your business, they're not without their pitfalls, such as:

-Social networks are built on two-way communication.
+Social media is built on two-way communication.
 It's not enough to post your messages; you also need to engage with and respond to others, which over several networks can take time.